15. Vitamins, drugs - analgesic

 15d A footnote on cooking chemistry !!

 more aspects of cooking chemistry!

-- Is cooking a chemical change?
+- Does cooking involve chemical changes?

 - Some examples of chemical changes in cooking

 kills harmful microbes-bacteria, as long as cooked for the required time

 at a high enough temperature.
 Food poisoning is all too common from

 eating under cooked food.
 Some foods are actually poisonous when raw, but

 cooking renders them edible and safe to eat e.g. red kidney beans must be